ttscoff/bunch/integration/url-handler.md

 parent: Integration
 nav_order: 5
 ---
 Bunch has its own URL scheme (`x-bunch:`) that you can call from other apps and scripts.

-> Tip: You can use simple shell scripts with apps like [BetterTouchTool](https://folivora.ai/) and [Keyboard Maestro](http://www.keyboardmaestro.com/) to assign bunches to hotkeys.
-If you have a [cool programmable keypad](https://shop.pimoroni.com/products/keybow), just imagine the possibilities...
+> Tip: You can use urls with apps like [BetterTouchTool](/bunch/docs/integration/bettertouchtool) and [Keyboard Maestro](/bunch/docs/keyboard-maestro) to assign Bunch actions to hotkeys, buttons and other triggers.
+If you have a [cool programmable keypad](https://shop.pimoroni.com/products/keybow) or a [Stream Deck](/bunch/docs/stream-deck), just imagine the possibilities...
 >
 > Just create an action that opens a URL and use something like `x-bunch://toggle/BunchName` to create a hotkey or button that toggles a Bunch.
-You can create a whole control panel on a [Stream Deck](https://www.elgato.com/en/gaming/stream-deck) with these, for example.
+You can create a whole launch control panel on a Stream Deck with these, for example.
 {:.tip}

+> Tip: The Bunch CLI can generate URLs that run various commands for use in other applications.
+Run `bunch -i` to interactively build a URL.

 Methods: